-9 Due to the differences in the desired character-context of the community and the 10 desired goal to create appropriate speeds for pedestrian and bicyclists, there are differences in the design philosophy-practice for TND streets-thoroughfares and CSD 11 streetthoroughfares.
-In an infill or redevelopment TND site, designers need toshould 12 understand that they will have to "do the best they can." be more flexible in the 13 application of design criteria.
-This In other words, design requires flexibility in it's 14 approach to ais because constrained environments (limited right-of-way, buildings close 15 to the street) may limit the opportunity to meet "minimum standards."
-Within the TND 16 17 context, the focus of the designer should be to ensure that speeds are managed for 18 pedestrian comfort and safety rather than purely on the movement of motor vehicles.-
+Due to the differences in the desired context of the community and the desired goal to create appropriate speeds for pedestrian and bicyclists, there are differences in the design practice for TND thoroughfares and CSD thoroughfares.
+In an infill or redevelopment TND site, designers have to be more flexible in the application of design criteria since existing conditions such as building placement create limited space to accommodate all modes.
+This is because constrained environments (limited right-of-way, buildings close to the street) are often the best design envelope for creating great walkability.
+Most observed pedestrian activity occurs in compact, "constrained" development patterns.
+Constrained spaces occurring in CSD usually limit the opportunity to meet motor vehicle based "minimum standards."
+Within the TND context, the focus of the designer should be to ensure that speeds are managed for pedestrian comfort and safety rather than purely on the movement of motor vehicles.

-Likewise, designers should recognize that where TND streets transition into CSD streets, the design criteria such as intersection sight distance, use of on-street parking,

-21 and other features should be evaluated to ensure they provide safety for users.
-This is

-22 due to the higher speeds on most CSD streets.
+Likewise, designers should recognize that where TND streets transition into CSD streets, the design criteria such as intersection sight distance, use of on-street parking, and other features should be evaluated to ensure they provide safety for users.
+This is due to the higher speeds on most CSD streets.

-1 B APPLICATION
+B APPLICATION

-2 Context is the environment in which the thoroughfare is built and includes the placement and frontage of buildings, adjacent land uses and open space, historic, cultural, and 3 other characteristics that form the built and natural environments of a given place.
-ITE's 4 Designing Walkable Urban Thoroughfares: A Context Sensitive Approach is one of 5 the documents included in the listing of reference material at the end of this chapter.
-6 While that document refers to the Transect Zones used in this document as "Context 7 8 Zones", the zones are, in fact, the same.
+Context is the environment in which the thoroughfare is built and includes the placement and frontage of buildings, adjacent land uses and open space, historic, cultural, and other characteristics that form the built and natural environments of a given place.
+ITE's Designing Walkable Urban Thoroughfares: A Context Sensitive Approach is one of the documents included in the listing of reference material at the end of this chapter.
+The ITE Guide uses the term Context Zone in lieu of the term Transect Zone to describe the same characteristics of community.
 Transect Zones are used in this document due to their widespread use in the planning and urban design profession.
-9

-10 It is essential for the urban context to inform transportation design, and transportation 11 planners and designers should understand the form and scale of urban development to 12 best serve its traveling population.
-As noted below in the Planning Criteria section, a 13 broader perspective is needed to move beyond the planning and zoning classification of 14 land by use and the transportation classification of travel mode as motor vehicle 15 dominant.
+It is essential for the urban context to inform transportation design, and transportation planners and designers should understand the form and scale of urban development to best serve its traveling population.
+As noted in the Planning Criteria section below, a broader perspective is needed to move beyond the planning and zoning classification of land by use and the transportation classification of travel mode as motor vehicle dominant.
+There is an inherent need to create a walkable environment which cannot be adequately dealt with by traditional engineering or planning tools.